Mariusthvdb/custom-ui/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 ## Main features Custom-ui
 We can [customize entities in core Home Assistant](https://www.home-assistant.io/docs/configuration/customizing-devices/).
 This is however rather limited.
 Two of the most important features Custom-ui offers on top of the core customization are **Templates** and support for the **icon_color** attribute.
-We can use these features **globally** in our Home Assistant configuration and thus create extremely powerful yet very compact [customizations](https://github.com/Mariusthvdb/custom-ui/blob/master/EXAMPLES.md).
+We can use these features **globally** in our Home Assistant configuration and thus create extremely powerful yet very compact customizations.
+Added to that, custom-ui allows one to **hide attributes** from the more-info pane.
+Check the [examples](https://github.com/Mariusthvdb/custom-ui/blob/master/EXAMPLES.md) how.

 ## Credits
 I've been a longtime and heavy user of custom-ui, and this is the place to applaud Andrey for his amazing plugin.
 Home Assisant wouldn't be the same without the global customizing it enables us to do.
 Couldn't live without it!